 - Casualties - including species, date, the person who found the casualty, location where found, general assessment of the casualty and other relevant information relating to the Casualty and but not the finder.

-WRAS has always stated that it does not share personal data with any other organisation nor has it ever purchased lists of personal data from other charities or agencies.
+WRAS has always stated that it does not sell personal data to any other organisation nor has it ever purchased lists of personal data from other charities or agencies.

 What Does WRAS Use Personal Data for?